Golden Grove Little Athletics Centre Incorporated was established in October 1992.

-During the season, the Little Athletes have the opportunity to participate in additional regional meets, Northern Region Open Day and Northern Improvers* along with association events held at SA Athletics Stadium Mile End, Including SA State PB Classics, State Track & Field Relay Championships*, Combined Event Championship*, State Challenge* and State Individual Championships* along with Inter Club meets including the Australia Day Hurdles Shield Competition.
-Also all registered members are able to compete in the Cross Country Season throughout the winter season (May-July).
+During the season, athletes have the opportunity to participate in additional regional meets, Northern Region Open Day and Northern Improvers* along with association events held at SA Athletics Stadium Mile End, Including SA State PB Classics, State Track & Field Relay Championships*, Combined Event Championship*, State Challenge* and State Individual Championships* along with Inter Club meets including the Australia Day Hurdles Shield Competition.
+Also all registered members are eligible to compete in the Cross Country events during the winter season (May-July).

 *Qualifying criteria apply